Tuesday, 4th of December 7:30 PM

 rapidly spread to the Greeks and Persians, who also adopted minting coins in refined silver or gold from Croesus of Lydia.

 The source of the electrum Mount Tmolus in the kingdom of Lydia.
-Nuggets and grains of the metal were carried by the
+Nuggets and grains of the metal were carried by the river

-be equivalent in value to sixteen sheep.
+equivalent in value to sixteen sheep.
 The high value of electrum explains the production of many small fractional

 denominations.
 Twenty-fourth and forty-eighth staters are not uncommon.